tf1993614/SuperSCC/README.md

 ## Documentation

-For how to use SuperSCC, please read the [SuperSCC documentation](https://superscc.readthedocs.io/en/latest/index.html).
+For how to use SuperSCC, please read the [SuperSCC's documentation](https://superscc.readthedocs.io/en/latest/index.html).

 ## Citation